Congress Wants to Limit Your Time

+Congress wants to limit your time on social media- forcibly.
 OK, maybe not all of Congress.
 Specifically speaking, Republican Senator Josh Hawley introduced a bill called the Social Media Reduction Technology Act (SMART) act.
-Clever play on words, right?
-In this bill Senator Hawley aims to limit everyone’s time on social media to 30 minutes per day.
+A clever play on words, right?
+In this bill, Senator Hawley aims to limit everyone’s time on social media to 30 minutes per day.
 This led me to wonder, who is Senator Hawley and why did he create this bill?

 Who is Senator Josh Hawley?

 Senator Josh Hawley is a freshman senator from Missouri and the youngest member of the Senate at age 39.
 Before taking the oath, he served as Missouri’s attorney general.
 He graduated from Stanford University in 2002 and Yale Law School in 2006.
 His most well-known case was as lead attorney in the Hobby Lobby case against Obamacare in the Supreme Court.
 He was also the lead attorney in the Hosanna-Tabor case at the Supreme Court, which aimed to protect the rights of churches.
 In addition, Senator Hawley “fought the Washington overreach threatening farms and family businesses, including the Waters of the United States Rule and the Clean Power Plan,” according to his website.

 By all accounts, Senator Hawley’s history shows he is against government overreach.
 Also, given his age, you would think he would embrace social media.
 So why did he propose the Social Media Reduction Technology Act (SMART) act?
 Why him?
 Why now?